 **If you add resistance training (highly recommended for health and the best fat loss results) you may notice a different number on the scale, as muscle weighs more than fat.

 We are continuously striving for steady progress.
 This includes knowledge, awareness and application.
 See you next week!
 This information should not serve as a replacement for therapy.
 Please visit the Can Therapy Help Me page for more information if you think you may have an eating disorder, or should require individualized help.
-530-518-1406 FCCS is a California LMFT Corporation owned and directed by Melinda Haynes, MA, LMFT.
-CA license number 102308.
+530-518-1406 California LMFT license number 102308.
+Oklahoma LMFT license number 1153.
+North Carolina LMFT license pending.
+FCCS is a California LMFT Corporation owned and directed by Melinda Haynes, MA, LMFT.
 The persons depicted on this site are models.
 Photos do not represent or guarantee results.
-Serving Butte County, Chico, Paradise, Oroville, Berry Creek, Durham and Biggs.
+Contact for service areas.